 E02: C-level Visibility Into Cyber Risks

 Singapore’s ST Logistics has a significant government customer base, making reliable cybersecurity an absolute necessity.
-Eric Sim, the company’s Chief Technology Officer and Chief Information Officer, draws on ST Logistics’ lessons learned to shed light on how CISOs can make risks more visible, prioritize resources, and spread cybersecurity awareness throughout their organizations.
+Eric Sim, the company’s Chief Technology Officer and Chief Information Officer, draws on ST Logistics’ lessons learnt to shed light on how CISOs can make risks more visible, prioritise resources, and spread cybersecurity awareness throughout their organisations.

 E03 (Part 1): Impacts of Privacy Data Breaches